Model-free generalized fiducial inference: Introduction

-While CP algorithms are a relatively general-purpose approach to uncertainty quantification, with finite sample guarantees, they lack versatility.
+While CP algorithms are a relatively general-purpose approach to uncertainty quantification, with finite-sample guarantees, they lack versatility.
 Namely, the CP approach does not {\em prescribe} how to quantify the degree to which a data set provides evidence in support of (or against) an arbitrary event from a general class of events.
 For instance, within the Bayesian paradigm, the degree to which a data set provides evidence in support of (or against) an event is quantified by the posterior probability of the event, {\em for any measurable event}.
 Bayesian inference, however, operates by the usual Kolmogorov axioms for probability calculus, and is thereby subject to the false confidence theorem \citep{balch2019, martin2019, carmichael2018}, rendering it provably unreliable.
 The false confidence theorem is mathematical justification for the fact that precise probabilistic-based statistical inferences (e.g., those based on posterior probabilities) are provably unreliable in the sense that there always exists a false hypothesis (with positive Lebesgue measure) having arbitrarily large epistemic (e.g., posterior) probability, with arbitrarily large aleatory (i.e., frequency/frequentist) probability.
 This theorem arose to explain a troubling phenomenon occurring in the Bayesian analysis of satellite trajectory data \citep{balch2019}.

-Consequences of the false confidence theorem can be avoided via imprecise probability calculus, and it has recently been shown in \cite{cella2022a} that CP sets can be understood as being constructed from the inferential models (IM) framework \citep{martin2015}.
-From this perspective, belief and plausibility functions can be applied with CP sets to quantify degrees of belief with similar finite sample guarantees.
-Imprecise probabilities, and in particular, the roles of non-additive belief and plausibility functions (or equivalently lower and upper probability measures) have been extensively developed within the context of Dempster-Shafer (DS) theory \citep[][]{dempster1966,shafer1976}.
-The IM approach is an illustration of the fact that finite sample validity can be achieved with imprecise probabilities \cite[see also,][for more recent developments]{martin2021,cella2022b}.
+Consequences of the false confidence theorem can, however, be avoided via imprecise probability calculus \citep{martin2019}.